Qumulo/docs/rest-api-guide/cloud-data-fabric/portal_hubs_id.md

     responses:
     - code: '200'
       description: Return value on success
-    summary: '[preview] Retrieve the relationship status and configuration for the specified hub portal.'
+    summary: Retrieve the relationship status and configuration for the specified hub portal.
   patch:
     parameters:
     - description: Remote Cluster ID